chirpley/docs/docs/source/asbrand.rst

   :width: 600
   :align: center
   :alt: Like deals

+  View of the like service with 8 selected cards.

 Once you select a card in the center of the screen, you'll be able to set the content for these cards in a form on the rightside.
 This can be done one by one or in batch.
 The questions in the form are related to the service you're working on.
 Below you will find an overview of the questions per servicetype.

 ============  ==========